 - Predictive Scoring: Combines machine intelligence with human insights to generate risk scores.
 The rules can be tweaked manually and improve over time.

 - Whitebox Machine Learning: SEON’s algorithm learns from previous chargeback patterns and retrains itself numerous times a day.
 Results are provided via human-readable rule suggestions with specific accuracy percentages, where rules are branches and parameters are the node of a decision tree.

 - Behavior Analytics: Complete customer activity on your website can be collected and screened via our easy to use API.
 It is possible to enable specific algorithms for login, checkout and even signup to prevent fraudulent transactions at the earliest point possible.

-- Micro-fee model: Pay per transaction check.
-Ensures payments from legitimate customers aren’t automatically blocked whilst avoiding chargebacks.
+- Micro-fee Model: Pay per transaction check.
+Ensures payments from legitimate customers aren’t automatically blocked while avoiding chargebacks.